-Oat goose - delicious goose spread - French lard
+Goose oats - delicious goose spread - rillettes, French goose lard

 Rillettes in French, meat spread in ours.
-Probably in French it tastes best with a baguette.
+Probably tastes best in French with a baguette.
 Our way, with homemade sourdough bread, cucumber or radish.
-I recommend the recipe for homemade bread on sourdough from a mold
+I recommend the recipe for homemade bread with sourdough from a mold

-Goose Rillettes are one of the tastiest meat spreads I have ever eaten.
-I will tell you a secret, I know a vegetarian who deviates from her diet for this spread...
+Goose rillettes are one of the tastiest meat spreads.
+I'll tell you a secret, I know a vegetarian who makes exceptions to her diet for this spread...

 Autumn is the best time for fresh goose.
 Why autumn?
-Because the goose breeding cycle ends in late autumn, and then we can buy a fresh, young goose.
-Then we can only use frozen goose, so while we have it fresh... let's use it!
+Because the goose breeding cycle ends in late autumn and then we can buy a fresh, young goose.
+An old Polish proverb says: "On Saint Martin, good goose" or "Martin's feast slaughters a lot of geese".
+After that, we can only use frozen goose for the dish, so while we have fresh... let's use it!

 Additions in the form of herbs and spices can be modified according to the mood and personal taste preferences.